 As persuasion science dictates, there are three governing factors.

 - We like those who are similar to us or have similar tastes.

 - People who give us plenty of compliments.

 - Those who have similar goals and can cooperate with us.

 These factors can be applied seamlessly when launching a social media campaign by understanding your audience and targeting those that will gravitate towards you and your brand.
 Tailor your brand identity to what people will believe to be just like theirs and share your beliefs and values.

 The Principle of Consensus

-Especially when they are uncertain, people will look to the actions and behaviors of others to determine their own. – Dr. Robert Cialdini
+Especially when they are uncertain, people will look to the actions and behaviours of others to determine their own. – Dr. Robert Cialdini

 Another term that you can use to describe this principle is social proof.
 People tend to mimic the behaviour and decisions of others when they are unsure of which path to take, or which decision to make.
 This is also, perhaps, the best way to summarize the entirety of social media.
 They look to the actions of others as a means of validating their own actions or decisions.

 Because human beings like to seek validation for their own actions from others, they will look to sites like Yelp for advice on the best restaurants, or TripAdvisor for advice on where to travel.
 This tends to have a snowball effect on social media as people are more inclined to engage with posts that already have high levels of engagement.